 The syntactic category of a Boolean coherent theory has a Boolean algebra structure on each of its subobject posets.
 Types are ultrafilters of the Boolean algebras of subobjects of the maximal objects in these syntactic categories (those corresponding to formulas of the form “”).

 If one tries to add a global point to such a syntactic category (i.e. name a constant) “without changing anything”, this point must have a sort (in the sense of type from type theory), and hence must pick out a principal ultrafilter of definable sets which live above it in the subobject lattice.
 Types tell you what kinds of global points you can add.
-When you have “all possible” such global points, you’re in a saturated monster model.
+When you have “all possible” such global points plus a homogeneity condition, you’re in a saturated monster model.

 Let be a model (in ) of a first-order theory.
 Let be a tuple of elements from that model.
 The type of is the ultrafilter of definable sets of the same sort (type in the sense of type theory, sort in the sense of Makkai’s FOLDS) as containing .